Glencore shares halt slide, broker recommends going private

-LONDON Shares of Glencore (GLEN.L) halted their slide on Tuesday after losing around a third of their value on Monday, with several brokers saying worries over the commodities and mining company's debt pile were overdone.
+LONDON, Sept 29 Shares of Glencore halted their slide on Tuesday after losing around a third of their value on Monday, with several brokers saying worries over the commodities and mining company's debt pile were overdone.

 The stock was up 3.6 percent at 0713 GMT, at 71.10 pence, but remains down about 27 percent since Friday over concerns it is not doing enough to cut its debt to withstand a prolonged fall in global metals prices.